The Triangle of Sustained Life

 ~~Grocery carbs can come in cans, jars, grains, starch, and other carb loaded foods.
 Canned soups, for example, are a common source of carbohydrates in a survival situation.
 Be careful of the levels of sodium in your canned goods.
 Other examples include ‘tin meals’ that are ready to consume like chili, chef-boy-r-dee, and meats like chicken, tuna, spam, and Vienna sausages.

 ~~Raw beans and lentils, Sardines, no-sugar added fruits, vegetables, grains, sauces, pastes, and milk/dairy will also be pivotal to make an enjoyable and nutritious meal during a SHTF scenario.
+Also worth considering are long-lasting and shelf stable bars that are packed with nutrients like RX bars.

 ~~Carbs to Grow in Your Survival Garden